 Most landlords are afraid of coming forward about this entrenched issue.
 I find that a lot of people seem to hate landlords, especially in this province, because they view them as greedy rich people.
 I am by no means rich at this point in my life.
 I grew up in a lower income family and worked very hard throughout my life to improve my means.
 I am currently a postgraduate trainee, I still pay tuition, and I do not earn a 6-figure salary.
 I am not yet a rags to riches story, but I am working on it.
 My entrepreneurial spirit led me to buy a rental property, because I expected rental income to help me with finances.
 As a responsible and reliable person with excellent credit, I qualified for a mortgage and I used my line of credit for the down payment.
 I bought this property with zero equity and dreams of helping marginalized people with pets, while also helping myself; win-win for all.
 I was hoping the rent would cover the cost of the mortgage and the monthly line of credit interest.
-Instead, my line of credit debt has increased because these people never paid their rent while I was still forced to pay the mortgage and condo fees.
+Instead, my line of credit debt has increased because these people never paid their rent while I was still required to pay the mortgage and condo fees.